Customer Retention Strategies for Field Service Businesses

 Upsells work when they read as advice

-McKinsey research on personalization shows companies that personalize well generate 40% more revenue from those activities, with typical lifts of 10-15%.
-In field service, personalization just means sending the right offer based on what the tech actually saw.
-Small plumbing and HVAC outfits that run CRM follow-up workflows see repeat-customer share climb roughly 25% over shops relying on memory and spreadsheets.
+McKinsey research on personalization shows companies that personalize well pull in 40% more revenue from those activities, with typical lifts of 10% to 15%.
+In field service, personalization just means sending the right offer based on what the tech actually saw on site.
+Small plumbing and HVAC outfits that run CRM follow-up workflows see repeat-customer share climb roughly 25% over shops still relying on memory and spreadsheets.

 Bundle service into maintenance plans

-The single highest-leverage retention move for HVAC, plumbing, and pest control is a recurring service plan.
-Plan customers return three to four times more often than one-off customers.
+The best retention method for plumbing, HVAC, and pest control businesses is a recurring service plan.
+Customers who sign up for maintenance plans return up to four times more frequently than one-time customers.

-A tiered structure that works across most verticals:
+A tiered structure works across most service verticals:

-• Premium ($40-$60/month): quarterly visits, same-day dispatch when available, a small list of covered repairs.
+• Premium ($40-$60/month): Quarterly service visits, same-day service when available, and a limited list of covered repairs.

-Pitch at job close, when satisfaction is highest.
-Twilio's 2024 messaging guide reports SMS sees 98% open rates and a 45% response rate, which is why the follow-up SMS the next morning still works when the tech forgets to mention the plan on site.
+Pitch it at job close, when satisfaction is at its peak.
+Twilio's 2024 messaging guide reports SMS sees 98% open rates and a 45% response rate, which is exactly why the follow-up SMS the next morning still works when the tech forgets to mention the plan on site.

 • HVAC